Sukrittt/Sukrittt/README.md

 I’m moving deeper into:
 - agentic product architecture
-- voice-first interaction design for real workflows
+- system design learning for real-world product workflows
 - AI-assisted engineering systems that improve team velocity

 If you’re building in this space, I’m always open to exchanging ideas and implementation patterns.